ECMA-262-5 in detail. Chapter 2. Strict Mode.

 Now we are ready to discuss all the cases applied to the strict mode.

 Here you can find all restrictions provided by the strict mode of the ECMA-262-5.
-Some of them, having similar semantics (e.g. “eval” and “arguments” identifiers are not allowed for assignment, function argument names or property names) are combined in one subsection.
+Some of them, having similar semantics (e.g. eval and arguments identifiers are not allowed for assignment or function argument names) are combined in one subsection.

 At the moment of writing this article (2010-06-01), the only available implementation for testing the strict mode (and the complete implementation of the ES5) — is the BESEN engine written by Benjamin Rosseaux.
 It of course still has some bugs (some of them I’ve reported while was writing this article and glad to see that several bugs are already fixed), but it is a good candidate for ES5 programming and testing.
 Implementation is open source, written in Object Pascal.
 You can download the sources and the IDE from which you can run your tests.
 Hope, some major implementation will follow soon also.